 Forgiving Student Loans

-My student loan forgiveness plan makes good sense for both the student and the government.
-It assures a better educated society, provides an increase in tax revenue while making us a stronger and better nation.
+My student loan forgiveness plan makes good sense for both the student and our government.
+It assures a better educated society, provides an increase in tax revenue and makes us a stronger and better nation.

 According to the U.S. Bureau of Labor Statistics the average high school graduate earned $34,736 per year in 2014 while the average person with a Master’s degree earned $68,952.
 If you multiply these number by a 35 career year term you find the high school graduate earned $1,215,760 and that with a master’s earned $2,413,320.